-One in four Pennsylvania families struggles with drug or alcohol abuse.
-Rates of substance abuse are so high in Pennsylvania that in 2018 the state ranked tenth in the nation for drug problems.
+One in four Pennsylvania families struggles with drug or alcohol use.
+Rates of substance use are so high in Pennsylvania that in 2018 the state ranked tenth in the nation for drug problems.

 Pennsylvania addiction treatment helps individuals and their families regain hope, stability and better health in the face of this adversity.